-- Ignoring or trying to distract a child who’s having a tantrum is evasive.
-You’re missing out on a teachable moment, the chance to show him that tantrums will not be tolerated (they are obnoxious and disrespectful!) and that anger is an emotion which can be controlled.
-It also doesn’t work because children don’t just throw tantrums for attention.
+- Ignoring (or distracting) a child who’s having a tantrum is evasive and weak.
+You’re missing out on a teachable moment, the chance to show him that tantrums will not be tolerated and that emotions can be controlled.
+Yes, I know, they are young, but baby steps, right?
+Ignoring is also ineffective because many parents don’t realize that children don’t just throw tantrums for attention.
+More on this below!

-Let’s suppose my 2-year-old (Samuel) wants some juice.
+Let’s suppose my toddler wants some juice.
 I say to him “Ok, just a minute.”
 He falls on the floor and begins to whine and cry because he has to wait.
 I very swiftly pick him up and make him stand.
 “No!”
 I tell him very firmly.
 He starts to whine and cry again, but before he can fall on the floor, I grab him so he can’t.
 “No falling out!”
 I say, looking him in the eye to show I mean business.
-I repeat this until he’s quiet and willing to listen.
+I repeat this until he’s quiet and standing and willing to listen.
 Then I say “Can you wait just a minute for your juice?”
 If he pouts or doesn’t answer, I’ll coach him.
 “Say, yes, Mama.”
 After he says it nicely, I will tell him “That’s good.
 Next time, I want you to be a sweet boy like that.
 Ok?”
+This whole process might take a while and that’s ok.
+Learning is a process, and the younger you are the longer it takes.

 Whatever you do, don’t forget consistency!
 Sticking to your guns is as important as dealing with the tantrum itself.
 That means repeating these scenarios 100 times if necessary.
 Don’t give up.
 Don’t give in.
 Some young children, depending on temperament, take a long time to learn any given lesson.
 And the moment you throw your hands up, then they know you aren’t as committed as you should be.